jtkempco/blindmunkey/README.md

 # blindmunkey
 Includes the BlindMunkey prototype less the server side functionality.
 Codeigniter folders/files are included for reference to folder structure only.
+Emphasis here is on frontend functionality, located in the react folder.